Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

 More importantly, the predicted range lies within the disfavored region of cosmological observation.
 An observation from Fig.~\ref{fig:m1io-0vbb} is the predicted range of the lightest neutrino mass $m_3$.
 Model A predicts $m_3$ to lie in the range $0.111$–$0.121$ eV.
 However, as indicated by the vertical gray band, cosmological observations impose a strict upper bound on the sum of neutrino masses, $\sum m_i < 0.12$ eV, which translates to an upper bound on $m_3$ in the IO scenario of approximately $m_3 \lesssim 0.042$ eV when combined with the measured mass-squared differences.
-Clearly, the predicted value of \(m_3\) exceeds this individual bound, but the larger issue, as noted above, is that the total mass sum \(\sum m_i \approx 0.365\) eV exceeds the cosmological limit by a factor of three.
+Clearly, the predicted value of $m_3$ exceeds this individual bound, but the larger issue, as noted above, is that the total mass sum $\sum m_i \approx 0.365$ eV exceeds the cosmological limit by a factor of three.
 This is a major factor that disfavors the IO scenario.
+Nevertheless, as noted previously, other cosmological bounds are model dependent.
+Extensions of the $\Lambda$CDM framework can relax the constraints on $\sum m_i$.
+For example, in $w_0w_a$CDM, the 95\% upper limit increases to $\sim 0.177$~eV, while in non-flat $\Lambda$CDM ($\Omega_K\neq0$) it rises to $\sim 0.085$~eV~\cite{Chebat:2025kes}.
+More exotic scenarios, such as interacting dark energy or neutrinos with time-varying masses~\cite{Lorenz:2018fzb}, can further weaken the bound (e.g., to several eV).
+Therefore, although the IO predictions in our models are disfavored by $\Lambda$CDM cosmology, they are not excluded in extended cosmological frameworks.
+We emphasize, however, that the NO remains preferred by the oscillation data and also satisfies the most stringent $\Lambda$CDM bounds.

-To conclude the analysis of Model A, we find that the model can accommodate both NO and IO cases, though with different levels of agreement with the experimental data.
+To conclude the analysis of model A, we find that the model can accommodate both NO and IO cases, though with different levels of agreement with the experimental data.
 The IO case yields a somewhat poorer fit to the data compared to the NO scenario.
 The IO scenario predicts a much larger neutrino mass sum, which is strongly disfavored by cosmological observations.
 Nevertheless, its prediction for $m_{\beta\beta}$ is within the reach of future experiments.
 The model exhibits correlations among mixing angles and CP phases in both orderings, providing multiple interconnected predictions that can be tested in future neutrino facilities.
-Given the significant tension with cosmological data in the IO scenario, we consider the NO to be the phenomenologically preferred realization of Model A. We now proceed to the analysis of Model B.
+Given the significant tension with cosmological data in the IO scenario, we consider the NO to be the phenomenologically preferred realization of model A. We now proceed to the analysis of model B.